kon-ham/kon-ham.github.io/_posts/2022-05-22-revisiting-the-smartphone-question-and-the-value-of-waiting.md

 ---
-title: Revising the smartphone question and the value of waiting
+title: Revisiting the smartphone question and the value of (productive) waiting
 layout: post
 ---